 One on One With Insulet CEO Shacey Petrovic

-This article was published as part of a partnership between Beyond Type 1 and Insulet.
+This article was published as part of a partnership between Beyond Type 1 and Insulet, an active partner of Beyond Type 1 at the time of publication.

 A life influenced by T1D

-Shacey Petrovic has been affected by Type 1 diabetes for as long as she can remember.
-Growing up with a father with T1D – and poor management of his condition – had a lasting effect on Insulet’s current CEO.
+Shacey Petrovic has been affected by type 1 diabetes for as long as she can remember.
+Growing up with a father with type 1 diabetes (T1D)—and poor management of his condition—had a lasting effect on Insulet’s current CEO.

 “At the end of the day, I actually thank God for it because it was a turning point in how he was taking care of himself and how open he was about what he was struggling with.
 All of that, at the end of the day, ended up being a really good thing in the long term.”